Alaraajavamma/fastflx1/README.md

 **Default volume-buttons options:**

 - They will change volume so that does not change
-- Short presses - first VolUp and right after VolDown = it will paste clipboard content using wl-paste
+- Short presses - first VolUp and right after VolDown = it will take picture with backcamera
 - Short presses - first VolDown and right after VolUp = it will take screenshot and save it to Pictures folder
-- Short presses - first two times VolUp and right after two times VolDown = if display scale is less than 300% it will scale it up in 50% steps (100-150-200-250-300)
+- Short presses - first two times VolUp and right after two times VolDown = does is nothing currently (ideas are welcome)
-- Short presses - first two times VolDown and right after two times VolUp = if display scale is more than 100% it will scale it down in 50% steps (300-250-200-150-100)
+- Short presses - first two times VolDown and right after two times VolUp = does nothing currently (ideas are welcome)

 **Default swipe gestures:**
 Notice that swipe gestures works ootb like this when FLX1 is in default portrait mode